gbbr/jamon/README.md

 # Comments use hash symbol
 [category]
-long.key=given_value
+key=given_value
-name.space.key=value with spaces # Long key
+name.space.key=value with spaces
 ```

 Categories are optional.
 You can have key/value pairs with no categories at the beginning of your configuration file.
+Comments can also be trailing and are allowed after key's values (ie. `key=value # Trailing comment`)

 #### Usage